 How much do braces cost?

-The cost of braces depends on the type of braces you are seeking and how misaligned your teeth are.
+The cost of braces depends on the type of braces a child needs (or wants) and how complex the treatment plan is.
 For adolescents:

 - Traditional metal braces typically cost between $3,000 and $7,000.